OpaxIV/drm_in_games/disasm_vm_obfuscators/vm_binary/analysis.md

 			 ff ff
 					 -- Flow Override: CALL_RETURN (CALL_TERMINATOR)
 ```
-Most notable are the `MOV EAX,dword ptr [RCX]=>local_128` instruction, which copies the return value into `eax`, the `ADD RSP,0x138` instruction, which restores the original non-virtual stacks state, and the `RET` instruction, which lets the control flow return.
+To note are the `MOV EAX,dword ptr [RCX]=>local_128` instruction, which copies the return value into `eax`, the `ADD RSP,0x138` instruction, which restores the original non-virtual stacks state, and the `RET` instruction, which lets the control flow return.
 ```
 LAB_00101245                                    XREF[1]:     0010121a(j)
 	00101245 8b 01           MOV        EAX,dword ptr [RCX]=>local_128